Tepoztlán: Etymology

+Geography

 Climate

 The climate around the Tepoztlán Sierra (where el Tepozteco is located) shows temperate as well as some subtropical variations.
 The rainy season starts during the summer and ends at the beginning of autumn.
 Precipitation reaches 1000 mm/yr in the Tepoztlán Valley and up to 1200 mm/yr in the mountains.

 Economy

 Agriculture specially growing of maize, chili and tomatoes, livestock growing.
 Traditional pottery and handicrafts (for which there is a lively weekend market or tianguis).

 Tourism: Nowadays Tepoztlán gets its most important income through tourism.
 People visit the town for its authentic traditional environment, along with the pyramid and several communities with ecological or progressive thinking.

 Real estate: The legal system that regulates possession of land in Tepoztlán is communal.
 Under that legal framework, land in Tepoztlán cannot be purchased.
 In case of problems, neither financial nor judicial institutions can support ownership claims.

-Meztitla Scout Camp School is owned by the Asociación de Scouts de México, A.C., located near Tepozteco mountain.
+Meztitla Scout Camp School is owned by the Mexican government, located near Tepozteco mountain.
 Meztitla is the National Scout Camp School.
 Although Meztitla is frequented by Scouts of Mexico and from around the world, it is also open to the general public.

 History

 According to myth, Amatlán, in the municipality of Tepoztlan is the birthplace of Ce Acatl, later known as Topiltzin Ce Acatl Quetzalcoatl, and who may be the possible historical basis of the Mesoamerican god Quetzalcoatl over 1200 years ago, the feathered serpent god widely worshipped in ancient Mexico.

 It has not yet been possible to determine who first inhabited the area.
 The earliest findings of pottery and other ceramic utensils date back to approximately 1500 BCE.

 At the top of a hill, there is a small pyramid devoted to Ometochtli-Tepoztēcatl, the supposed inventor of pulque, a beer-like drink made from the maguey plant.
 The pyramid, called El Tepozteco, dates from the Post-Classic Period (900–1521 CE) and has inscriptions dating from 1452 and 1502.

 During the Spanish Conquest (1521), Hernán Cortés is said to have ordered the town razed after the refusal of the town leaders to meet him.
 This event was chronicled by Bernal Díaz del Castillo in The Conquest of New Spain.
-The monastery was built by the Dominicans between 1555 and 1580, and in 1993 was declared Patrimonio de la Humanidad by the UNESCO.
+A monastery was built here by the Dominicans between 1555 and 1580, and in 1993 was declared World Heritage by the UNESCO.